 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Elephant Butte has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Elephant Butte has few renters and college students.
 But the biggest reason it is quieter in Elephant Butte than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Elephant Butte may be for you.

-As is often the case in a small city, Elephant Butte doesn't have a public transportation system that people use for their commute.
+Elephant Butte is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Elephant Butte is a somewhat ethnically-diverse city.
 The people who call Elephant Butte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elephant Butte residents report their race to be White.
 Elephant Butte also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.25% of the city’s residents.
-Important ancestries of people in Elephant Butte include German, English, Irish, Welsh, and Scots-Irish.
+People of Hispanic or Latino origin account for 17.34% of the city’s residents.
+Important ancestries of people in Elephant Butte include German, English, Welsh, Irish, and Scots-Irish.

 The most common language spoken in Elephant Butte is English.
 Other important languages spoken here include Spanish and Italian.